aghagol/scratch-detection/README.md

-To run the code, place test images in the `input' folder and run `python gabor_detect.py'
+To run the code, place test images in the `input` folder and run `python gabor_detect.py`